bitter-citrus-studio/WTR-Yellow-card-Auto-filler/README.md

 1. Turn on developer mode in Google Chrome
 2. Upload whole folder
 3. Extension will be available in the extension tab

+### Why I made the extensions
+When I make yellow card reports, I always feel for certain law reasons I make the same report over and over again.
+This extension semi automates the process, saving time

+### How it works?
+The idea behind this is to make something that resembles a password manager for a form.
+The extension should:
+- Detect the 2 teams from the WTR form.
+- The user can input the relevant information
+- A few of the form options now have a drop down of well used phrases
+- The report box will create a sample report based on the team, number and law.
+- When finished the form, when the fill form button is clicked, will fill the report on the webpage.
+The report and other options can then be refined, if required.